adamzwakk/nixos-config/README.md

 │   └── vuescan                --- Vuescan
 ```

+## Networking notes

+You can include just `iwd` or `networkmanager` and `iwd` together.
+I'm okay with running `impala` for hosts that ONLY have wireless and don't need a full blown connection manager (I'm sure I'll regret this but the minimalism just feels good okay?)

 ## SOPS notes

 To add a new key to the existing sops-setup, add or copy a user one and add the new system one to the `.sops.yaml` file and then run `sops --config .sops.yaml updatekeys secrets/secrets.yaml`